devuri/application-passwords-manager/README.md

 This plugin will disable/enable WordPress 5.6 Application Passwords.

 ### Description
-This plugin will give you the option to Disable Application Passwords. after Activation you can manage in the General Settings Page, Application Passwords were introduced in WordPress 5.6
+Introducing our latest plugin that gives you the power to disable Application Passwords in WordPress 5.6 and above.
+With this plugin, you can easily toggle Application Passwords on or off in the General Settings section, giving you more control over your website's security.

+Application Passwords were introduced in WordPress 5.6 as a way to provide third-party applications with secure access to your website.
+However, some users may not want to use this feature or may prefer to use alternative methods for granting access to third-party applications.

+With our plugin, you can easily disable Application Passwords with just a few clicks, without having to manually edit your website's code.
+This not only gives you more control over your website's security, but it also makes it easier to manage your website's access control settings.

+Don't let Application Passwords get in the way of your website's security.
+Download our plugin today and take control of your website's access control settings.

 ### Application Passwords
 The new Application Passwords feature in WordPress 5.6 is great addition.